bsnes-emu/bsnes/docs/index.md

 higan emulates a number of classic videogame consoles of the 1980s and 1990s, allowing you to play classic games on a modern general-purpose computer.

+To get started with higan right away, see the [Quick Start](qs.md) section of the documentation.

 About higan
 -----------